junxit/us-congress-bills-116/bill.md

       - **(i)** in subparagraph (A), by striking “and” after the semicolon;
       - **(ii)** in subparagraph (B), by striking the period at the end and inserting “; and”; and
       - **(iii)** by adding at the end the following:
-        > - **(C)** youth are eligible for home-based services when determined by the applicant to be at risk of separation from the family; and
+        > - **(C)** youth are eligible for home-based services when determined by the applicant to be at risk of separation from the family.

   - **(4)** by adding at the end the following:
     > - **(f)** *Online resources for outreach* An applicant may develop a plan, consistent with local needs, for the use of online resources, if appropriate, in order to reach and engage youth.